Royal Horseguards Hotel

-The Royal Horseguards Hotel is a London hotel situated in the area of Whitehall.
-It is operated by Guoman Hotels, a subsidiary of Thistle Hotels.
+The Royal Horseguards Hotel is a luxury hotel that is located at 2 Whitehall Court in the Whitehall district of London, England.
+It is operated by the Clermont Hotel Group, a subsidiary of GL Limited of Singapore.

 History

-The building is the centre section of Whitehall Court which was designed by Thomas Archer and A. Green and constructed as a block of luxury residential apartments in 1884.
+The building is the centre section of Whitehall Court, which was designed by Thomas Archer and A. Green.
+It was constructed as a block of luxury residential apartments in 1884.
 The building's construction was the centrepiece of an elaborate pyramid scheme for fraud by the Liberal MP and property developer Jabez Balfour, through the Liberator Building Society which he controlled.
 In 1892 the Society collapsed, leaving thousands of investors penniless.
 Instead of advancing money to home buyers, the Society had advanced money to property companies to buy properties owned by Balfour, at a high price.
 It achieved its listed building status due to its architecture, which is modelled on a French chateau.

-The centre section of Whitehall Court was converted to a hotel in 1971 and acquired by Guoman Hotels in 2008.
+The centre section of the building, 1-2 Whitehall Court, was converted to a hotel in 1971.
+The hotel expanded in 1985, when it acquired the 140 bedrooms above the adjoining National Liberal Club) at One Whitehall Place.
+The hotel was acquired by Guoman Hotels in 2008.
 It underwent a £20 million refurbishment at that time.